wjbeckett/blog/_posts/2017-08-14-skype-room-systems.md

 # **Create a new Room Mailbox – Exchange Online with AD and Lync on prem**
-## Create the Exchagne online Meeting Room account
+## Create the Exchange online Meeting Room account

 1. Connect to Exchange Online to provision a new Room Mailbox.
     Ensure you have the [MSOL connector](https://www.microsoft.com/en-us/download/details.aspx?id=41950) installed and open Powershell as an Admin.

 2. The below commands will connect you to O365 via Powershell to be able to execute the remainder of the Mailbox setup.
 Execute one per line.